ymich9963/mdnotes.nvim/README.md

 - Show the references of a Wikilink by hovering over the link and executing `:Mdn wikilink show_references`.
 Also show references of the current buffer when not hovering over a Wikilink.
 - Undo the most recent reference rename with `:Mdn wikilink undo_rename`. **Only** available when `prefer_lsp = false`.
 - Delete the WikiLink under the cursor with `:Mdn wikilink delete`.
+- Normalize your WikiLink path with `:Mdn wikilink normalize`.

 ### 👩‍💼 Asset Management
 - Use `:Mdn assets delete_unused` to easily cleanup assets that you no longer use.